eduardofrohlich/eduardofrohlich/README.md

 <h1>🙋‍♂️ About me</h1>

+- 🏆 Software Engineer with over 1 year of experience in Java, Spring Boot, and API development.
 - 🔭 Currently working as a Software Development Intern at Prime Software, Curitiba.
 - 🎓 Pursuing a Bachelor's degree in System Analysis and Development at the Federal University of Paraná.
 - 💼 Experienced in Java, Spring, Hibernate, Angular, and developing REST APIs.